-Our hospital advises the use of Microlife and OMRON brand.
-However, any mentioned in the above website, are validated for use.
+Our hospital advices use of Microlife brand.
+However, any in above website, are validated to use.

-3.2.3 Provision of information for a pregnant service user
+3.2.3 Provision of information for a pregnant woman

 Appropriate explanation and information should be given.
-Templates of an appropriate loan form and instructions for pregnant service users are provided in Appendix 2.
+Templates of an appropriate loan form and instructions for pregnant women are provided in Appendix 2.